MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-objects.md

 ### User

-A PlayFab Party *user* is a unique human player for whom the game has performed [PlayFab Player Login](../../authentication/login/index.md) in order to acquire a `title_player_account` [Entity ID](/gaming/playfab/features/data/entities/) and token.
+A PlayFab Party *user* is a unique human player for whom the game performs a [PlayFab Player Login](../../authentication/login/index.md) to acquire a `title_player_account` [Entity ID](/gaming/playfab/features/data/entities/) and token.

 Remote users are identified within the PlayFab Party API solely by their Entity ID string associated with [chat controls](#chat-control) and optionally with [endpoints](#endpoint).
 They are not represented using a dedicated object.
 This is because PlayFab Party doesn't have functionality that meaningfully interacts with arbitrary users, other than for raw identification and as a label associated with those other objects.